- Sleep Products

 The bottom line: anyone who tends to sleep hot — especially people who weigh more than 200 pounds — will probably feel most comfortable on a mattress rated at a 6 or higher on the firmness scale.

 Various components in the comfort layer and support core of a mattress will affect how hot or cool the bed sleeps.
-These components include:
+Below we review the most popular types of mattresses available today, and how well (or not) they regulate temperature for hot sleepers.

 Gel-infused Foam: Many mattress manufacturers tout models with ‘gel-infused memory foam‘ as sleeping much cooler than mattresses made from standard memory foam.
 This is a reasonable argument, since gel must absorb a certain amount of body heat before its temperature will change.
 However, owner experiences with gel-infused foam mattresses are fairly mixed, and some say they retain as much body heat as standard foams.
 The key distinction here is how much gel is infused into the foam; foams with a high gel concentration tend to sleep cooler than those with lower concentrations.
 Other foams may feature beads or other trace gel components, but these materials have little — if any — effect on the foam’s body heat retention.